 Unless meeting the qualification requirements from the other member states of European Union, apart from the other countries from which almost half of the entire active students are coming, these English (and German) medical universities of Hungary may not have been able to survive for more than 30 years of their academic careers at all.
 Therefore, it is highly natural that you can give your full credit to the medical (and other) university degree programs of Hungary, with a reasonable tuition and living cost.
 Simply, you will NOT have to spend more than 30~40% of what other American medical schools and British medical universities charge, in general.
 Also, the security and safety issues are quite “well satisfactory” as long as you do stay “on track” during your years of medical studies in this country.

 Yes.
-It is “Cheap but Good.”
+It is “Reasonably Good.”

 The overall admission process regarding Hungarian medical schools(*specifically University of Pécs, University of Szeged, and University of Semmelweis) in the academic year of 2018-2019 has a flow of the following:

 The Entrance Exam is comprised of mainly two different sections as “Written Exams” and “Oral Exams(personal interview + oral presentation on given topics).”
 The Written Exams consist of Biology, Chemistry (or alternatively Physics for Szeged University), General English, and Medical English, and all applicants must take this written part of the exams for two hours and thirty minutes, or for 150 minutes.